Ignatius997/WWW_blok1/ip-chess-openings/_posts/2025-03-24-slav-defense.md

 ### Duckduckgo results about Slav Defense

-The Slav Defense is a chess opening that begins with the moves: 1. d4 d5 2. c4 c6.
-The Slav is one of the primary defenses to the Queen's Gambit.
+The Slav Defense is a chess opening that begins with the moves: 1. d4 d5 2. c4 c6 The Slav is one of the primary defenses to the Queen's Gambit.
 Although it was analyzed as early as 1590, it was not until the 1920s that it started to be explored extensively, although Steinitz essayed it in the first official World Chess Championship of 1886.
+Many masters of Slavic descent helped develop the .

 Video:
 [![](https://tse1.mm.bing.net/th?id=OVP.IkC3lX70caKaN7NC0NhROgHgFo&pid=Api)](https://www.youtube.com/watch?v=cs54KXnGc-0)